Skip to main content

 d.
 Services Not Subject to Service Contract Labor Standards.
 The following services are not subject to SCLS:

-2) Statutory Exempt from SCLS Coverage.
+2) Statutory Exemptions from SCLS Coverage.
 These services include the following:

 (a) Construction, alteration, or repair, including painting, and decorating, of public buildings or public works (These services are covered by the Davis-Bacon Act.)